Brooke's 2016 Foal

-Momma Brooke greets her last foal with interest.
+Momma Brooke greets her last baby with love and interest.

 And then due to a probable internal rupture, she prolapsed her uterus and passed away.
-Leaving us to raise her orphaned filly.
+Leaving us to raise her five hour old daughter.

+Flash forward!!
 Mourn not for this fireball filly!
 She has never been a shrinking violet.
-Almost as if she knows her momma made sure she arrived safely, she knows she is something special; something spectacular.
+Almost as if she knows her momma made sure she arrived safely, she knows she was meant to be here, meant to survive.
+She knows she is something special; something spectacular.

-She is extremely well put-together and should also do very well in any conformation competition.
+She is extremely well put-together conformationally and should also do very well in any conformation (In Hand) competition.

-I did price her - and I'm serious about downsizing and retiring from breeding Morgans --- but I absolutely adore Halo, and I'm truly not sure I could part with her.
+I did price her - and I'm serious about downsizing and retiring from breeding Morgans --- but I absolutely adore Halo, and I am not sure I could part with her.
 We'll see what the future brings.